Health Insurance in the United Kingdom | England - Scotland - Wales - Northern Ireland

 How do I see a dentist in the UK?

-You can make an appointment with an NHS-registered dentist, which means you’ll benefit from cheaper treatment than at a private dentist.
-However, you’ll face extremely long waiting times of up to several years before you get a consultation.
-If you visit an NHS doctor to have stitches removed, if your mouth is bleeding or if your dentures need repairing, you will not be charged for the treatment.
-For other dental operations, here are some examples of the prices you will have to pay:
+You’ll be able to book an appointment with an NHS-registered dentist, which means you’ll benefit from cheaper treatment than at a private dentist.
+However, you will face extremely long waiting times of up to several years before you get a consultation.
+On the other hand, if you see an NHS doctor to have stitches removed, if your mouth is bleeding or if your dentures need repairing, you won’t be charged for the treatment.
+For other dental operations, here are some examples of the prices you will be charged:

 Dental treatment by an NHS dentist is completely free only if:

-- Be treated in an NHS-approved hospital and have your treatment carried out by the hospital dentist (however, dentures or dental bridges will be at your expense)
+• Be treated in an NHS-approved hospital and have your treatment carried out by the hospital dentist (however, any dentures or dental bridges will be at your expense)

 Not all cosmetic dental treatments are included in the NHS.